sai-teja-m/Snake_game/README.md

 # Snake_game
-designing Basic Version of Snake Game using Basic Functionalities of JS
+Designing Basic Version of Snake Game using Basic Functionalities of JS